Interactively Robot Action Planning with Uncertainty Analysis and Active Questioning by Large Language Model: Experiments

 \subsection{Prompt Engineering}

-We used ChatGPT (version gpt-4-0314) released by OpenAI, and the temperature parameter was set to zero.
-The prompts provided to the LLM consisted of the following components: "Role" indicates the role of the LLM and its purpose, "Prerequisites" indicates the preconditions of the task and robot, "Process" indicates the processing procedure, "Output" indicates the RAP format, and "Example" indicates concrete examples of the input and output of the LLM.
-As the “Prerequisites” component, only the conditions related to the robot's ability and the initial state of the task (e.g., position) were described below. \begin{enumerate} \item The robot has two robotic arms. \item The robot arm has 7 degrees of freedom. \item The robot can grab things at will. \item The robot can acquire information about the appearance of objects by means of a camera. \item The robot has a pre-mapped information of the workspace. \item The robot is currently in the living room. \item The human (MASTER) who gives commands to the robot is sitting on a chair in the living room. \end{enumerate} The “Process” component was constructed using the prompts described in the previous section.
+We used Chat-GPT (version gpt-4-0314) released by OpenAI, and its parameter of temperature was set to 0.
+The prompts provided to the LLM consist of the following parts: "Role" for the role of the LLM and purpose, "Prerequisites" for the preconditions of the task and robot, "Process" for the processing procedure, "Output" for the RAP format, and "Example" for concrete examples of LLM's input and output.
+As the Prerequisites part, only the conditions related to the robot's ability and the initial state of the task (e.g., position) are described, as shown below. \begin{enumerate} \item The robot has two robotic arms. \item The robot arm has 7 degrees of freedom. \item The robot can grab things at will. \item The robot can acquire information about the appearance of objects by means of a camera. \item The robot has a pre-mapped information of the workspace. \item The robot is currently in the living room. \item The human (MASTER) who gives commands to the robot is sitting on a chair in the living room. \end{enumerate} The Process part is constructed with the prompts shown in the previous section.

-The output format used in this experiment was a RAP that was designed in the JSON format to represent the RAP in a comprehensive and structured manner.
-The RAP developed in this study consisted of "ACTION", indicating the motion class; "OBJECT", indicating the target of the motion; "ROBOT POSITION", indicating the robot's location; and "GRIPPER\_L" and "GRIPPER\_R", indicating what the arm is holding.
-In addition, we recommend adding RAP items to the LLM at its discretion by adding the following statement: "It is recommended to add formatting items as needed."
-As concrete examples, we inputted RAPs for the tasks of "getting an energy drink from the refrigerator in the kitchen" and "making banana milk.”
-The total number of tokens in the prompts was approximately 4150.
+The output format used in this experiment is RAP, which is designed in JSON format to represent the robot's action plan in a comprehensive and structured manner.
+Our RAP consists of "ACTION" indicating the motion class, "OBJECT" indicating the target of the motion, "ROBOT POSITION" indicating the robot's location, and "GRIPPER\_L" and "GRIPPER\_R" indicating what the arm is holding.
+In addition, we recommend adding RAP items to the LLM at its own discretion by adding the statement; "It is recommended to add formatting items as needed."
+As concrete examples, we input RAPs for the tasks of "getting an energy drink from the refrigerator in the kitchen" and "making banana milk.
+The total amount of tokens in the prompts was about 4150.